On fairness of multi-center allocation problems: Model

 \subsection{Top Trading Cycles}

 For each problem $R$, the top trading cycles mechanism (TTC) selects the allocation determined by the following \emph{top trading cycles algorithm} at $R$, which we call $TTC(R)$.

 \rule{1\columnwidth}{1pt} \paragraph{Top Trading Cycles Algorithm:} \begin{description} \item[Step~$0$]: For each $c\in C$ and each $o\in O_c$, let $\succ_o=\succ_c$ be the associated priority of $o$.
 Let $\succ_O=(\succ_o)_{o\in O}$ be objects' priority profile. \item[Step~$\tau$ $(\geq 1)$:] Each remaining agent points to his most-preferred remaining object given $R$.
-Each remaining object points to the agent with the highest priority among the remaining agents, according to $\succ_O$.
-There exists at least one \emph{cycle}. \emph{Execute} all cycles by assigning each agent involved in a cycle the object to which he points.
+Each remaining object points to the agent with the highest priority among the remaining agents, according to $\succ_O$.\footnote{Note that, since for each center $c$ the balance constraint $|N_c|=|O_c|$ holds, if an object in $O_c$ remains at step~$t$, then some agent in $N_C$ must also remain at step~$t$.
+As a result, each object in $O_c$ points only to agents in $N_c$.} There exists at least one \emph{cycle}. \emph{Execute} all cycles by assigning each agent involved in a cycle the object to which he points.
 Remove all agents and objects involved in a cycle.
 If some objects remain, then proceed to step~$\tau+1$. \item[Termination:] The algorithm terminates (in at most $n$ steps) when no agent~/~object remains. \end{description} \rule{1\columnwidth}{1pt}

 TTC satisfies all of our fairness properties.

 \begin{proposition} TTC satisfies \textbf{internal fairness} (and hence \textbf{weak internal fairness}), \textbf{external fairness}, and \textbf{procedural fairness}. \end{proposition}